MrValraven/seistetos/README.md

 # Overview

 A Website I built for Grupo Académico Seistetos.
 This was my first website and the one where I consolidated my HTML, CSS and Javascript skills.
-I later rebuilt this using Vue3 as a SPA which enabled me to produce a much more readable and mantainable codebase
+I later rebuilt this using Vue3 as a SPA which enabled me to produce a much more readable and mantainable codebase.

 ![Seistetos](screenshot.jpg)